Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Discussion

 \subsection{Patient-level topic distribution}

-If we consider each patient to be fully represented by all answers given to the corresponding interview, uniformly weighted, given our work setting, we may obtain topic mixtures at the patient level by aggregating the corresponding fragment projections by their mean value.
-Thus, from the original topic projection of dimensions 656 $\times$ $k$, we obtain a patient topic distribution matrix of dimensions 94 $\times$ $k$.
+In this section we demonstrate a novel way to characterize the experience of chronic pain, according to the patients considered in our dataset.
+This characterization clearly highlights which dimensions of the experience of pain are more and less important for the average patient, and exactly which allow for a better distinction of patients.
+Following the previous argument that the dimensions extracted with our methodology are clinically relevant, we argue that this characterization may allow for a new perspective on the clinical assessment of chronic pain patients.
+If we consider each patient to be fully represented by all answers given to the corresponding interview, uniformly weighted, we obtain topic mixtures at the patient level by aggregating the corresponding fragment projections.
+Thus, from the original topic projection of dimensions 616~$\times$~$k$, we obtain a patient topic distribution matrix of dimensions 94~$\times$~$k$.
+We can, thus, discuss topic distributions at the patient level (Fig. \ref{fig:topic-importance-dist}).

-From this perspective, we can discuss topic distributions at the patient level (shown in Fig. \ref{fig:topic-importance-dist}).
-Results suggest that the first three topics -treatment, activity, and specific body locations- are clearly more relevant for patient characterization, since they display the highest variance and mean values, by large margins, with equal prompting.
-Conversely, the results also suggest that, for our population, the last three topics -generic body locations, evolution, and intensity- are not relevant for patient discrimination and characterization, since around 75\% of the population assigns less than 8\% importance to those topics.
-We also observe that no topic ever has more than 50\% importance to a patient in the collection, which adds to the notion that an experience of pain is rarely uni-dimensional.
+Results show that the first three topics (treatment, activity, and specific body locations) are more relevant for patient characterization, since they display the highest variance and mean values, by large margins, with equal prompting.
+Conversely, results also show that the last three topics (generic body locations, evolution, and intensity) are not relevant for patient discrimination and characterization, since around 75\% of the population assigns very low importance to those topics.
+We also observe that no topic has more than 50\% importance to a patient in the collection, which adds to the notion that an experience of pain is rarely uni-dimensional.